 Rich and creamy, melt in your mouth Low Carb Chocolate Fudge needs to come with a warning sign, as it’s difficult to stop at just one piece.
 Made in just minutes, all you need to do is wait until it sets in the fridge before you can indulge in a piece.
 I love that this recipe is suitable for keto, low carb and is also gluten free.
 There is no compromise on taste though…this fudge is absolutely divine.
-Recipes like this one are the reason I can sustain a ketogenic diet, and have done for over 5 years-life is so restrictive on a low carb diet sigh!!!
+Recipes like this one are one of the reasons I can sustain a ketogenic diet and have done for over 5 years.
+Life is so restrictive on a low carb diet, sigh!!!

 What Chocolate do I use?

 I like to try to use a minimum of 80-85% dark chocolate to try to minimise my intake of sugar and carbs, and of course for that rich flavor.
 You can use any brand you like, including Lindt but make sure you check the amount of sugar added on the ingredients label.
 My favorite reasonably priced dark chocolate for cooking in Australia is a Coles home brand Belgian style dark chocolate that is 85%.
 The usual price is only $2.50 and it is brilliant to use in recipes like this.
 I always have a few bars in the pantry so I can make recipes like this one.
 If you struggle with the flavor of rich dark chocolate, feel free to switch to a chocolate that you enjoy but remember that the lower the couveture, the more sugar and carbs there are in the chocolate.